 Saying “yes” can be scary in the beginning.

-This is especially true when you’re saying “yes” to a job promotion, big financial investment, or move to another city.
+This is especially true when you’re saying “yes” to a job promotion, big financial investment, or moving to another city.

-You can get over this fear by saying “yes” to little things.
+You overcome this fear by saying “yes” to little things.

 Things happen every day that you might decline without even realizing it.